Power BI vs Tableau: Who takes the win?

 Power BI Collaboration

-• Seamless collaboration: Users can easily share reports, dashboards, and insights with relevant stakeholders
+- Users can easily share reports, dashboards, and insights with relevant stakeholders.

-• Native integrations: Power BI has the ability to integrate with existing collaboration tools such as Microsoft Teams and SharePoint.
+- Power BI can integrate with existing collaboration tools such as Microsoft Teams and SharePoint for seamless collaboration.

-• Built-in features: Capabilities such as co-authoring and commenting make it easy to collaborate
+- Built-in features such as co-authoring and commenting make it easy to collaborate with others using Power BI.

 Tableau Collaboration